gmc-code/PC-microbit-micropython/docs/images/custom_images_advanced.rst

                 .. tab-item:: Q2

-                    Modify the code to create the addition of the images "m" and an imverted "m".
+                    Modify the code to create the addition of the images "m" and an inverted "m".

                     .. code-block:: python